List of Hunter × Hunter characters: Neferpitou

-Neferpitou (ネフェルピトー, Neferupitō), also known as "Pitou" (ピトー, Pitō), is a cat-humanoid Chimera Ant and the firstborn of the Royal Guards.
+Neferpitou (ネフェルピトー, Neferupitō), also known as "Pitou" (ピトー, Pitō), is a kemonomimi-themed Chimera Ant and the firstborn of the Royal Guards.
 Pitou is one of the first Chimera Ants to fully utilize Nen with enough skill to be recognized by even Netero as a superior combatant.
 Pitou shows a knack for medical/surgical procedures, prodding and manipulating Pokkle's brain in order to have the human divulge everything he knows about Nen to the Ants.
 As a Specialist-type Nen user, Pitou's ability Toy Repair: Doctor Blythe (Omocha no shūri: Dokutā Buraisu) heals injuries, while Puppet Master's Serenity: Terpsichora (Papettomasutā no Shizukesa: Terepushikōra) can manipulate bodies regardless if they are alive or dead.
-Pitou is referred to in the manga using male pronouns, while the anime elects to use gender-neutral pronouns as well as male pronouns.

 After being born, Pitou engaged Kite when he, Gon, and Killua almost reached the nest.
 Pitou killed Kite after he had Killua and Gon escape, reanimating his corpse as a training dummy for the other chimera ants before the Hunters acquired it.
 Later confronted by Gon and deeming him a potential threat to Meruem, Pitou exploits the boy's hopes that Kite was still alive to get him away from Komugi to kill him without endangering the girl.
 But upon revealing Kite's fate, Pitou's head is completely destroyed when Gon forcibly aged himself at the cost of his ability to use Nen.
 But Pitou's corpse is briefly reanimated by a more potent Terpsichora for the purpose of killing Gon, severing the boy's arm before being damaged beyond repair.

 Shaiapouf

-Shaiapouf (シャウアプフ, Shauapufu), also known as "Pouf" (プフ, Pufu), is a butterfly-humanoid Chimera Ant and one of the Royal Guards.
+Shaiapouf (シャウアプフ, Shauapufu), also known as "Pouf" (プフ, Pufu), is a humanoid butterfly-themed Chimera Ant and one of the Royal Guards.
 He is the most cunning of the three, though his temperament and love for Meruem causes him to covertly defy the King's orders in order to prevent his humanization.
 Having wholeheartedly devoted himself to protect Meruem while seeing humans as inferior, Pouf is grossly disturbed by the King's obsession with Komugi whom he views as a threat to their plans to the point of making attempts on the girl's life.
 Pouf's Nen ability Bufferfly Scales Love Spring: Spiritual Message (Baffafurai no uroko wa haru o aisuru: Supirichuaru Messēji) spreads scales from his wings into the air allowing him to read opponents' psychological states.
 When inhaled the scales have a hypnotic effect on the human populace, keeping them in place to be sorted at the palace.
 His other ability Beelzebub, King of Flies (Beruzebubu.
 Hae no Ō) allows Pouf to break up his body into clones of various sizes down to nanosize.
 Following the blast from Netero's bomb, Pouf runs to Meruem and allows him to feed on his own cells to save the King's life.
 Pouf dies from the poison he was exposed to at ground zero of the bomb.